LiubovRev/Video-Annotation-System/README.md

 The system was used to annotate video data for downstream computer vision tasks such as pose-based behavior classification.

 ## ML Workflow
-Video preprocessing → Object tracking → Pose estimation → Optional pose clustering → Annotation alignment → Machine learning model training → Prediction on new data
+Video preprocessing → Object tracking → Pose estimation →  Annotation alignment → Machine learning model training → Prediction on new data

 ## Why This Project Matters